Mahmoud Jaballah: Alleged associations

 On December 13, Jaballah was informed that his friend "Najib" had been hospitalised, which authorities suggest was a reference to Ahmad Salama Mabruk being imprisoned along with Ayman al-Zawahiri and Mahmud Hisham al-Hennawi by Russian authorities as they tried to cross into Chechnya.
 Jaballah promised to raise funds in Canada to help Nijab while Shehata did the same in Azerbaijan.
 Hani Yusef al-Sebai contacted him at this time, explaining that he was staying near Shehata and helping with the fundraising for Mabruk's release.
 During one telephone call, Jaballah hung up abruptly on al-Sebai explaining he had security concerns and they should speak on his cell phone in the future.
 He contacted Eidarous on January 1 to ask how he would arrange a cash transfer from the British Bank Middle East to Azerbaijan under the name Khalil Yaseen Mohammed Mahmoud, and a few days later phoned Shehata to say he was unable to transfer the funds to him.
 Shehata told him to just send the funds for Mabruk's release to Daoud's postal box in London.

 In September 1997, Bary was replaced by Ibrahim Eidarous as the leader of the London organisation, and Jaballah began phoning him instead, still referring to him as "Daoud", to discuss matters.

 In July 1998, Jaballah phoned Ibrahim Ismail Allam and passed on a message Shehata had asked him to deliver.
 A month later, Shehata phoned Jaballah and told him that he'd moved to Lebanon, but didn't have a phone in his new location.
-He never again contacted Jaballah.Testimony of Husnah Mojammad El-Sayyed El-Mashtouli, August 20, 1999 before the Federal Court of Canada. p.
-688.
+He never again contacted Jaballah.

 In the summer of 1998, following the bombings of two American embassies, Eidarous, Bary, al-Sebai, Khalid al-Fawwaz and Sayyid Ahmed al-Maqsud were among eight men arrested in London, England for their relationship with al-Jihad.
 Canadian authorities interviewed Jaballah on September 21 and again on the 26th to question him since he had phoned all five men.
 Jaballah said that he had read of the London arrests on the al-Hayat website but hadn't heard who specifically had been arrested.
 When shown a list of the arrested men's names in Arabic, he claimed to not recognise any of them, and when challenged retorted that perhaps he had known them by other names since he knew a lot of people overseas, but didn't recognise the names in front of him.
 He was asked to name everybody he'd contacted who lived overseas and give CSIS their telephone numbers.
 Jaballah refused.
 He further stated that the bombings were likely carried out by the Egyptian Intelligence Service to allow them to arrest those opposed to the regime.
 After the interviews, Jaballah phoned Eidarous and told him that Canadian authorities had asked about him, and even referred to him as Daoud.